grain-lang/grain-lang.org/src/guide/conditionals.md

 }
 ```

-`if`-`else` expressions can be chained together to create more complex branching behavior
+`if`-`else` expressions can be chained together to create more complex branching behavior:

 ```grain
 module Main